rook/rook.github.io/docs/rook/master/ceph-cluster-crd.md

 Below are the settings available, both at the cluster and individual node level, for selecting which storage resources will be included in the cluster.

 * `useAllDevices`: `true` or `false`, indicating whether all devices found on nodes in the cluster should be automatically consumed by OSDs. **Not recommended** unless you have a very controlled environment where you will not risk formatting of devices with existing data.
-When `true`, all devices will be used except those with partitions created or a local filesystem.
+When `true`, all devices/partitions will be used.
 Is overridden by `deviceFilter` if specified.
 * `deviceFilter`: A regular expression for short kernel names of devices (e.g. `sda`) that allows selection of devices to be consumed by OSDs.
 If individual devices have been specified for a node then this filter will be ignored.
 This field uses [golang regular expression syntax](https://golang.org/pkg/regexp/syntax/).
 For example:
   * `sdb`: Only selects the `sdb` device if found
   * `^sd.`: Selects all devices starting with `sd`